 I basically got into the dance culture of the late 80’s and got into soft drugs, speed and ecstasy.
 I felt my personality was changing over time and began to feel not with it, a bit dreamy and very little energy.
 I suppose if you treat your body like that it will get its revenge.
 I ignored all the signs and carried on until I first felt panic.
-I had never felt like this before and it really scared me, I knew then I had to stop taking drugs at this time and get myself back together so I stopped.
-I began to build my health back up but I still suffered from bouts of panic and worried daily about them, I had no anxiety at all at this point.
-But the constant worry of these bouts of panic and the way I felt made me anxious, as usual it was all the worry of how I was feeling.
+I had never felt like this before and it really scared me, I knew then I had to stop taking drugs at this time and get myself back together, so I stopped.
+I began to build my health back up, but I still suffered from bouts of panic and worried daily about them, I had no anxiety at all at this point.
+But the constant worry of these bouts of panic and the way I felt made me anxious, as usual, it was all the worry of how I was feeling that created more anxiety.
 I then worried about the anxiety and went to see my doctor, who put me on seroxat and propranol.
 Well to be honest I felt worse, I was also trying to hold down a full time job.
 So I fought and worried daily about how I was feeling, all this extra worry and stress made me feel worse and then one day I felt unreal, this is when the depersonalisation came on, so I worried and fought even harder.
 I can see so clearly now how each stage started and why I fell deeper into my condition.

 Here is something else I would like to expand on from a comment above.